learn-co-curriculum/hs-advanced-cli/README.md

 Save and close the file and then run it in your terminal by typing `sh test_script.sh`.
 This will run all the commands in this bash script and if you look at your files once this is done (using `ls`), you'll find the two directories with their corresponding files that were created by running the script.
 Cool, eh?

 ### Challenge 1:
-Using the mini-lesson above, write a bash script that will put all of the files in the devlivery directory in their right locations.
+Using the mini-lesson above, write a bash script that will put all of the files in the delivery directory in their right locations.
 As part of the challenge:
 -You cannot CD into any directories, you must stay in the root directory of the project.
 -All commands should be written in a shell script called `stock_supermarket.sh`